Industry Insights

 CTV isn’t just for national brands with six-figure budgets anymore.
 Many platforms now offer low daily minimums, flexible spend options, and self-serve tools that make it easy for small businesses to get started—no agency required.

-That shift has made CTV far more accessible to SMBs, especially local or regional businesses that wouldn’t have considered traditional TV buys in the past.
 You can run effective campaigns at entry-level budgets, test new markets, and track performance in real time through easy-to-use dashboards.

 The best move here is to start small, monitor engagement on an ongoing basis, and scale which solutions work.
 You won’t need a massive budget to get meaningful results.